PujaAnkithaIvaturi/californiahousepricing/README.md

 Check whether it is a valid json pairs or not, using json validator.
 JSON_validator(https://jsonlint.com/) Paste the data into that, and see if it says valid or not. if yes, done.
 Go back to postman, Hit on send.
 We should get the response as output.

+### Create the Web files (home.html)
+Create the HTML template and connect it to the functions of the application of the model.